eladshamailov/Knowledge-base-for-Word-Prediction/README.md

 C1 - from the map that we initialized in the setup

 C2 - take the occurence from the value if its the correct w1

+then , the key is the 3 words and the value is the probability